laxuanlinh/awscertifieddev/integration and messaging.md

 - Records are read in order at the shard level

 #### Shard Splitting
-- Used to increae stream capacity since 1MB/s/shard
+- Used to increase stream capacity since 1MB/s/shard
 - Used to devide a hot shard
 - The old shard is closed and will be deleted once the data expires
 - No automatic scaling
 - Can't split into more than 2 shards in a single operation
+- Shard Splitting splits a shard into 2 if it's too hot while Auto Scaling increase number of shards which does not solve the hot shard issue

 #### Merging Shards
 - Can group 2 shards having low traffic into 1 new shard